 Mental Health Tips: Conversation, Tools and Motivation

-The past year has been particularly trying, and it seems more relevant than ever to take care of our mental health.
+More than ever we need to take care of our mental health.
 But do we know how?

 Let’s start by being kind to ourselves, a notion that yogis have learned to include in their daily practice.